Ana Marie Argilagos

 Adjunct Associate Professor of International Development and Planning

-Ana Marie is currently a Senior Advisor to the Ford Foundation's Just Cities and Metropolitan Opportunities initiatives and a professor of international urban planning at New York Wagner.
+Ana Marie is currently a Senior Advisor to the Ford Foundation's Just Cities and Metropolitan Opportunities initiatives.
+Her work focuses on urban development strategies to reduce poverty, expand economic opportunity and advance sustainability in cities and regions across the world.
+She is also a professor of international urban planning at New York Wagner.
 Previously she created the Office for International & Philanthropic Innovation at the U.S. Department of Housing & Urban Development (HUD) where she served as its first Deputy Assistant Secretary and also served as Secretary Donovan’s Deputy Chief of Staff where she oversaw agency operations.
 Before re-joining HUD she spent 8 years as a Senior Program Officer at the Annie E. Casey Foundation in Baltimore where she spearheaded the foundations work in Indian Country and along the U.S.-Mexico border.
 Ana Marie has a great track record within both the public and non-profit sectors - from Educational Programs Manager at the National Association of Hispanic Journalists, to the Director of the New Workplace for Women Project at the National Council of La Raza, and Deputy Director of AYUDA, a community-based legal clinic serving immigrants in Washington, DC. – Ana Marie has proven herself to be an entrepreneurial thinker with proven success in leading interdisciplinary teams and bridging diverse agendas for the betterment of the public.
 Ana Marie received her BA in International Relations from The American University and her Masters in Public Administration from Harvard University.

 Capstone: Advanced Projects in International Policy and Management I